 - 100 combined wins between beach and indoor volleyball competitions

 In 1987, Silva decided to move to Italy to pursue a career in beach volleyball.
-She then relocated again to the United States a year later.
+She then relocated to the United States a year later.
 Silva joined forces with American Linda Chisolm before partnering with Sandra Pires in 1993.
-Silva and Pires became longtime teammates, winning an Olympic gold medal (in Atlanta 1996) and the first ever women’s beach volleyball world championships (in Los Angeles 1997) together.
+Silva and Pires became longtime teammates, winning an Olympic gold medal (in Atlanta, 1996) and the first-ever Women’s Beach Volleyball World Championships (in Los Angeles, 1997) together.

 4. Natalie Cook

-- First Australian women to compete in five different Olympic Games
+- First Australian woman to compete in five different Olympic Games

 - Won a gold medal on home sand at the 2000 Summer Olympics in Australia